Root Aphids Rhopalosiphum rufiabdominalis

 The rice root aphid is native to southeast east Asia, but now has worldwide distribution.
 Populations have been found as far north as Finland living in greenhouses.
 As its name suggests, the rice root aphid is commonly found feeding on the roots of rice plants.
 However, as ths aphid’s geographic distribution has expanded, so too has its host range.
 The rice root aphid is recognized as feeding on a wide variety of crops, including cereals, tomatoes, potatoes and peppers (solanacea), and now cannabis.
 [Read More]

-Questions About Root Aphids
+FAQs About Root Aphids

 Are aphids harmful to plants?